dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/test-selection-examples.md

 <VersionBlock firstVersion="1.4">

-#### Three modes for indirect selection
-There are three options to configure the behavior when performing indirect selection (with `eager` as the default):
+There are three modes (or options) to configure the behavior when performing indirect selection (with `eager` as the default):

 1. `eager` (default) - include ANY test that references the selected nodes
 1. `cautious` - restrict to tests that ONLY refer to selected nodes